bgarciaoliveira/openai-enhanced-sdk/README.md

 The documentation will be generated in the `docs` folder.

+For more detailed information, please refer to the [OpenAI Enhanced SDK Documentation](https://bgarciaoliveira.github.io/openai-enhanced-sdk/index.html).

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.